EDJNet/tidywikidatar/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* this is a bug-fix release (see NEWS.md for details)
+* this fixes errors emerging in current CRAN checks and adds new features